Keyword Difficulty Evaluation and Ways to Conquer The Impossible

 Writing a guest post for this top ranking domain is basically "renting" the first spot.
 Now THAT'S a nice perspective!

-My Go-To Strategy for Keywords I Can’t Tackle at The Moment
+My Go-To Strategy for Target Keywords I Can’t Tackle at The Moment

 - Find a relevant website that you can possibly post your content on.